tim101010101/rte/README.md

 As can be seen here, each operation of the cursor generates a snapshot, which is centrally maintained by the state stack.

-> PS: Thanks to this, the state stack can be extracted directly into the history stack at a later stage, which can naturally support the undo operation.
+> PS: Thanks to this, the state stack can be extracted directly into the history stack at a later stage, which can support the undo operation easily.

 ### Virtual Node